 There are two types of complaint:-

-All complaints should be directed to the Humberside Police Professional Standards Branch to complete an initial assessment.
-Certain cases will then be referred to the Independent Police Complaints Commission (the police oversight body).
+All complaints should be directed to the Humberside Police Professional Standards Department to complete an initial assessment.
+Certain cases will then be referred to the Independent Office for Police Conduct (the police oversight body).
 They may decide to independently investigate or oversee a police investigation.
-The IPCC also monitor our complaints system.
+The IOPC also monitor our complaints system.

 In the main complaints must be about 'on duty ' conduct however a member of the public can complain about 'off duty' conduct.
 Complaints about 'off duty' conduct will be investigated if it is felt that the conduct of the officer was such that it would bring the Force as a whole into disrepute.